Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Proofs on exponential functionals

 \textbf{Case 1: $\alpha$ is non-integer, i.e. $\alpha \in (1,\infty) \setminus \N$.} Take $\alpha\in\lbrb{n,n+1}$ for some $n\geq 1$.
 Let us now apply the aforementioned Karamata's theorem, \ref{thm:Karamata_1.5.8.}, in \eqref{eq:Karamata_cases}, which implies that

 and so, by a standard Tauberian theorem \ref{thm:Tauberian_1.7.1}, we get from \eqref{eq:ln_kappa} that

 The latter is infinite at $0$ and we can also see that $\lbrb{\ln \phi_+}^{(k)}(0+)$ are finite for $k<n$ which follows from the integral representation \eqref{eq:ln_kappa} and the finiteness of the non-vanishing integral in \eqref{eq:PandInt1}.
-Thus, as by Faà di Bruno's formula, with non-negative integers $m_i$,
+Thus, as by Faà di Bruno's formula, with non-negative integers $m_i$, with the sum over $n$-tuples with $m_1+2m_2+\dots+nm_n=n$,

 and the fact that, since the process drifts to $-\infty$, $\phiplus{0}$ is finite, we can see that

 From the last three results, as the only term of $\lbrb{\ln \phi_+}^{(n)}$ containing $\phi_+^{(n)}$ is $\phi_+^{(n)}/\phi_+$, i.e. when $m_n=1$ and $m_j=0$ for $j\leq n-1$ in the sum, we get that